cossacklabs/product-docs/acra/configuring-maintaining/tls/ocsp.md

 # TLS certificate validation using OCSP

 OCSP-related flags and their description.
-Work in `acra-connector`, `acra-server` and `acra-translator`.
+Works for `acra-connector`, `acra-server` and `acra-translator`.

 * `--tls_ocsp_url=<url>`